AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 14.md

 We can identify 3 errors:
 - Bias: amplified when propagated through the hydrological system
 - Timing errors: attenuated when propagated through the hydrological system
-- Seasonally-varying errors: affect dynamic of
+- Seasonally-varying errors: affect dynamic of simulated catchment water balance.